Abnormal Dog Behavior: Why It Develops and How to Fix It

 Although boredom can sometimes be the root cause of this problem, it’s generally just a habit that evolves while we’re trying to teach the dog other things.
 It’s one of those behaviors we don’t mind that much and sometimes even encourage.
 However, once the dog sees that you’re OK with it, it’s a slippery slope from there.
 Who says they won’t then try to steal the food or even eat off the plate itself if they can climb onto the chair?

 From barking to running around without any purpose, inappropriate elimination is yet another frustrating behavior issue.
-Namely, it means the dog is frequently urinating or pooping in inappropriate places because:
+Namely,

 - it’s marking its territory